Posts for April 1st 2011

 - Add the gin and lemon juice and top with ice.
 Shake vigorously for 30 seconds.

-- Strain into a chilled cocktail glass and enjoy.
+- Strain into a chilled cocktail glass, garnish with a sprig of mint, and enjoy.

 Makes 1 drink.